kraenhansen/wasm-io-2025-talk/pages/why-wasm-in-react-native.md

 The cool part about JS, and also the worst part, is that there are multiple environments your code can run in, which is hard for a package maintainer.

-[click] There's the biggest player, the first of the runtimes - nodejs.
+[click] There's the biggest player on the block, the first of the runtime of this kind - NodeJS.
-[click] You can also use one of the newer and cooler runtimes like Bun, wich is written in Zig, [click] or deno, written in rust.
+[click] You can also use one of the newer and cooler runtimes like Bun, which is written in Zig, [click] or deno which written in rust.

-And also the browser, which is also a valid environment.
+And there's also the browser, which I'd say is the biggest environment right now.
 -->

 ---